Muneo Suzuki: Later career

-His ban from running from public office expired on 30 April 2017, allowing him to run again for election.
+His ban from public office expired on 30 April 2017, allowing him to run again for election.
 He ran in the 2017 general election as the head of the NPD list for the Hokkaido PR block but was not elected.
 He ran again in the 2019 House of Councillors election on the National PR list for the Nippon Ishin no Kai.
-He won the most votes on the party's list, and was thus elected for the first time since being removed from office in 2010.
+He won the most votes on the party's list and was thus elected for the first time since being removed from office in 2010.

+On 11 October 2023, Suzuki resigned from Nippon Ishin no Kai following calls for his expulsion from the party after he visited Russia during the Russian invasion of Ukraine.
+He stated, "I believe in Russia's victory" and "This war occurred because Zelenskyy did not adhere to the Minsk agreements."

+Suzuki resigned from the House of Councillors on 20 June 2025.
+On the same day, he was reinstated as a member of the Liberal Democratic Party, rejoining after 23 years.
+Resignation from the Diet is legally required for switching parties if elected in the proportional block.
+On the following day, he announced his candidacy in the proportional block on the LDP list for the 2025 House of Councillors election.
+He announced his retirement from politics in the morning of July 21, when he was expected to lose the election.
+He was elected a few hours later.